Qinwang1993/CMPE-283/Assignment_3/README.md

 ### 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
 ### Answer:
+From the Result of first run and second run we can see that the number of exits is not increase at a stale rate.
+Operations like External Interrrupt, I/O instruction etc will cause more exits.
+About 500k.
 ### 4. Of the exit types defined in the SDM, which are the most frequent?
 Least?
 ### Answer:
+External Interrupt, cpuid, and wrsmr are the most frequent exit types.
+And rsm, invd, etc are the least frequent exit types were .